Saleh-SAFCSP/SQL-Database-Project/readme.md

 ### Complete the following steps to complete the project:

-### Dtabase Diagram :

 [![Screen-Shot-2022-04-16-at-7-52-23-PM.png](https://i.postimg.cc/PrWdxW0J/Screen-Shot-2022-04-16-at-7-52-23-PM.png)](https://postimg.cc/562hKC4W)

 ###  1️⃣ Create the above database as shown in the image with the following steps :

-1. Create database store
+1. Create database store.
-2. Create table countries
+2. Create table countries.
-3. Create table users
+3. Create table users.
-3. Create table order
+3. Create table order.
-4. Create table order_items
+4. Create table order_items.
-5. Create table products
+5. Create table products.

 ###  2️⃣ Connect each table with related table when applicable

 ###  3️⃣ Add the following constraints to the database table

-1. countries :
+1. **countries**
-  1. Add not null constraint to column " name "
+    1. Add not null constraint to column " name ".
-  2. Add unique constraint to column " continent_name " .
+    2. Add unique constraint to column " continent_name ".

-2. users :
+2. **users**
-  1. Add unique constraint to column " email "
+    1. Add unique constraint to column " email ".
-  2. Add check constraint to column " gender " between 'm' or 'f' .
+    2. Add check constraint to column " gender " between 'm' or 'f'.

-Completing the remaining constraints for the other tables whatever is fit, is a bouns
+3. **orders**
+    1. Add check constraint to column " status " between 'start' or 'finish'.

+4. **order_items**
+    1. Add default constraint to column " quantity " value 0.

+5. **products**
+    1. Add default constraint to column " price " value 0.
+    2. Add not null constraint to column " name ".
+    3. Add check constraint to column " status " between 'valid' or 'expired'.

+**Bouns : Add default datetime to created_at column which take the timestap when the row is created**

-### 4️⃣ Complete the following tasks using the DML commands needed ( choose the data  randomly ) :
+### 4️⃣ Complete the following tasks using DML commands ( choose data randomly ) :

-1. Add new row to the countries table
+1. Add new row to the countries table.
-2. Add new row to the users table
+2. Add new row to the users table.
-3. Add new row to the order table
+3. Add new row to the order table.
-4. Add new row to the order_items table
+4. Add new row to the order_items table.
-5. Add new row to the products table
+5. Add new row to the products table.

-6. Update row from countries table
+6. Update row from countries table.
-7. Delete row from products table
+7. Delete row from products table.

 ## Submission ✅:
 1. Create new Github repository .